 Stargazer Bouquet Favorites

 More fragrant than Asiatic lilies, they come in varieties that people love in arrangements and bouquets.
-Since these flowers are relatively big and long stemmed, bouquets including them are of the large, hand-held type.
+Since these flowers are relatively big and long-stemmed, bouquets including them are of the large, hand-held type.

-- Pink Stargazer Lilies – Pink lilies of the stargazer type are the standard stargazers you will see at florists and in most bouquets.
-With deep pink, magenta and red blooms, these are very vibrant and look vivid in an arrangement with traditional white lilies.
+Pink lilies of the stargazer type are the standard stargazers you will see at florists and in most bouquets.
+Deep pink, magenta, and red blooms are vibrant and look vivid in an arrangement with traditional white lilies.

 They bloom late, in July and August, so think of using them in a bouquet then.

-Since the aroma of stargazers is so strong, don’t combine it with a flower that has a vigorous scent, except roses whose aroma is mild.
+Since the aroma of stargazers is so strong, don’t combine it with a flower with a vigorous scent, except with mild roses.
 Choose your wrapping or vase to perfectly showcase your flowers, seeing that colors don’t clash.
 You can also gift these flowers in attractive baskets.

 Some Facts About Stargazers

 Most stargazers are a delight to have around.
-They are hardy, but can grow invasively as they are large and tall.
+They are hard but can grow invasively as they are large and tall.
 If you are planting them in your garden, have them rooted at least a foot apart.

 Though resistant to disease, some beetles may be attracted to their petals or foliage.
 To keep these away, you can use natural pesticides like neem oil.
 Lily beetles often bite into stargazer lily petals.